DavisChappins/InreachToOGN/README.md

 ## How can I tell it is running?
 The script connects to http://glidern2.glidernet.org:14501/ ctrl+f for "Inreach" to verify the script is connected and running.
 Your position may take 5-15 minutes to appear.
 If your position is not valid or is older than 30 minutes at share.garmin.com you will not appear.

+## What does it look like on the map?
+Go to https://glidertracker.org/ and find your location.
+Inreach position data is pushed to the OGN as an "unknown object" and will appear as a google maps type pin.
+Inreach position data will be 5-15 minutes behind your actual location but will update every 10 minutes.